cameroncircowestfalltechnik/Image_Compare/README.md

 I added the following line to the client:
 `00 00 * * * /sbin/shutdown -r now` This restarts the system at midnight everyday.
 `05 00 * * * /usr/bin/python3 /home/pi/Desktop/Main_Transmit.py >> /home/pi/logs/Transmit.log 2>&1` This runs Main_Transmit.py everyday at 12:05 am and writes to a log at the specified location for debugging (this will be removed in final deployment).
-I added the fllowing to the server:
+I added the following to the server:
 `00 00 * * * /sbin/shutdown -r now` This restarts the system at midnight everyday.
+`@reboot /usr/bin/python3 /home/pi/Desktop/Main_Recieve.py >> /home/pi/Desktop/log.log 2>&1` This runs the file recieve script on boot
 ### Documentation
 This folder contains important files relating to the documentation of the project.
 CAD: This folder contains all CAD files relating to the construction of the project.
+Everything designed to be 3d printed also has an stl.
 BOM.xlsx: This is a spreadsheet of the bill of materials to completely replicate the system Setup tutorial.docx: This is a word document describing how to setup the system.
 Wiring Diagram.png: This is an illustration of the wiring required to setup the system.